ZorPastaman/Random-Generators/README.md

 - [Require Discrete Filter](Runtime/PropertyDrawerAttributes/RequireDiscreteFilter.cs) -
 doesn't allow to set a filter with a wrong type into [Discrete Filter Provider Reference](Runtime/DiscreteDistributions/DistributionFilters/DiscreteFilterProviderReference.cs).

+### Distribution Tests

+In Window/Random Generators/ there are different distribution tests where you can test any distribution asset and see probabilities of its values.